JasonCLu/CV-Systems/webstream/README.md

 ## The Big Picture:

-WEBCAM -> CV/Image Processing -> HTTPS Website
+WEBCAM -> CV/Image Processing -> HTTP Website

 ## The Steps and Tools: